ryanbieber/gardengod/README.md

 # GardenGod

-A robust, high-performance garden management application built with Python.
-(JK this is AI SLOP but I want to plan my garden next spring and this seems like a nice way to do it.)
+This is AI SLOP but I want to plan my garden next spring and this seems like a nice way to do it.

 ## Overview